 - Mosque of Omar – old mosque next to the Church of the Holy Sepulchre.
 It commemorates the visit of the Caliph Omar to Jerusalem in 637 AD.
 Caliph declined the proposal to pray in the Church of the Holy Sepulchre in order not to desecrate it.
 Soon after a mosque was built on the site of his prayers.
 The current mosque was constructed in 1193 AD in a slightly different location.

 - Cathedral of Saint James, Jerusalem – the main church of the Armenian Patriarchate of Jerusalem.
 It was constructed in the decades before 1162 AD.

 - Church of Saint Toros – Armenian Orthodox church with a unique collection of some 3 899 ancient manuscripts (illuminated manuscripts).
 The second largest collection of these manuscripts after Matenadaran in Yerevan.

-- Hurva Synagogue – large synagogue that was constructed in 2010 in the site where several Jewish shrines and synagogues have existed since the 1st – 2nd centuries AD.
-Current building is similar to the Neo-Byzantine structure that was built in 1862.
+- Hurva Synagogue – large synagogue that was constructed in 2010 on the site where several Jewish shrines and synagogues have existed since the 1st – 2nd centuries AD.
+The current building is similar to the Neo-Byzantine structure that was built in 1862.